What are the benefits of joining a Learning Community?

 What are the expectations of students that participate in Learning Communities?

-• While Learning Community activities are not required, students are encouraged to participate in the activities and programs focused on the theme of the Learning Community
+• While Learning Community activities are not all required, there are some expectations of students to actively participate in the experiences of the community on a regular basis.

-• Students in First-Year Interest groups are expected to enroll in all courses that are a part of that FIG for the duration of the semester
+• Students are expected to enroll in all courses that are a part of the Learning Community for the duration of the semester or academic year.

 Common Learning Community Activities/Experiences: